WPratt0211/Over-the-Wire-Writeup/Bandit Level 4.md

 If you're aware of any other methods, let me know!

-Once you find the file, camed `.hidden`, you can use `cat .hidden` to open it and retrieve the string that will be the password for the `bandit4` user.
+Once you find the file, named `.hidden`, you can use `cat .hidden` to open it and retrieve the string that will be the password for the `bandit4` user.

 As always, if you're receiving errors, check your spelling, syntax, and the credentials that you're using.